-Students and Income Taxes
+Students, Educators and Income Taxes

 Student Income Taxes - Class 101: Income and age determine whether a person has to or should e-file a tax return more than job title or education status as a student.
-We spare you from reading over all the detail tax factors that stipulate if you should or should not prepare and file a return.
+We spare you from reading over all the detailed tax factors that stipulate if you should or should not prepare and file a return.
 Simply use the free and easy FILEucator tool below, answer a few simple questions, and you got the answer.
 Again, keep in mind that even if you don't have to file a tax return, you might want to file a return as a young person or student.

 Start FILEucator Tool